brandoz2255/Obsidian-Notes/arrays and vectors.md

 # Pass by or reference

-Pass by value means passing a copy of the actual data to a function, while pass by reference means passing the memory address of the data to the function, allowing direct modification of the original data.
+- **Pass by value** means *passing a copy of the actual data to a function*,
+- while **pass by reference** means *passing the memory address of the data to the function, allowing direct modification of the original data*.

 Pass by value
 ```C++